 \subsection{Setup}

 The universe of instruments is made up of (i) the front-month E-mini future, (ii) the two front-month VIX futures, (iii) a set of $M-2$ call and put options on the E-mini.
-We thus have $M$ derivatives.
-We model the implied volatility surface with $Q$ volatility factors, as discussed in \cref{sec:vol_factors_example}.
-We aggregate returns and order flows on a time window of five minutes, so that $\dd \bp_t$ is approximated by the price change on the timeframe of five minutes and $(\dd \bq_t, \dd \bQ_t)$ is approximated by the signed traded order flow during this time window.
-To avoid confusion, we write $\delta \bp_t$, $\delta \bq_t$ and $\delta \bQ_t$ for these empirical quantities in the rest of this section.
-Prices and order flows for these instruments are taken from trades and quotes data and more detail on the dataset is provided in \cref{app:data}.

-We consider a linear approximation of the implied volatility surface with volatility factors, so that using the notations of \cref{sec:vol_factors_example}, we have $F^i(\bvarsigma) = \sum_{q=1}^{Q} \beta^{iq}\varsigma^q$ where $i=1,\dots,M$.
-To fit surfaces, we choose $M=3$ and describe volatility factors in \cref{fig:volatility_factors}.
-The first factor is a classic implied volatility level factor and we make the rough approximation that VIX futures are solely explained by such \emph{level} factor.
-The second factor corresponds to the skew of the implied volatility surface, referred to as the \emph{skew} factor hereafter.
-The third factor explains the term structure of the implied volatility, hence the name the \emph{term} factor in the following.
+We thus have $M$ derivatives. \\ \\ We bin returns and order flows on a time window $\Delta t$ of five minutes.
+We write $\delta \bp_t$ for the factor price change between time $t$ and time $t+\Delta t$, $\delta \bq_t$ for the signed order flow traded on factors within that time window and $\delta \bQ_t$ for the signed order flow traded on derivatives.
+Prices and order flows for these instruments are taken from trades and quotes data and more detail on the dataset is provided in \cref{app:data}. \\ \\ We consider a linear approximation of the implied volatility surface with volatility factors, so that using the notations of \cref{sec:vol_factors_example}, we have $F^i(\bvarsigma) = \sum_{q=1}^{Q} \beta^{iq}\varsigma^q$ where $i=1,\dots,M$.
+To fit surfaces, we choose $Q=3$ and perform a principal component analysis of implied volatility surface returns (see, for example, \cite{Cont2002StochasticSurfaces}).
+These factors are given \cref{fig:volatility_factors}.
+The first volatility factor is a classic implied volatility level factor and we make the rough approximation that VIX futures are solely explained by such \emph{level} factor.
+The second volatility factor corresponds to the skew of the implied volatility surface, referred to as the \emph{skew} factor hereafter.
+The third volatility factor explains the term structure of the implied volatility, hence the name \emph{term} factor in the following.